orion-cirb/QuPath_Emeu/README.md

 ### Images description

-2D images of Emeu embryo sections taken with the Axioscan
+2D images of emu embryo sections taken with the Axioscan

-*Cy3* channel: isolectine (vessels)
+2 channels:
+  1. *DAPI:* nuclei
+  2. *EGFP:* cells

 ### Plugin description

+* Divide each epidermis/dermis annotation provided in 10 segments of equal length
-* Detect vessels and holes in the tissue with a pixel classifier
+* Detect nuclei and cells in each segment with Stardist
-* Give their number and area in each annotation provided

 ### Dependencies

-* **QuPath pixel classifier** named *vesselsClassifier.json*
+* **Stardist** QuPath extension + *dsb2018_heavy_augment.pb* model

 ### Version history